Finding the Night of Power: When is Laylatul Qadr 2026?

 Furthermore, it is a night of decree.
 Traditionally, Islamic theology holds that on this night, the destiny, sustenance, and lifespan of individuals for the coming year are handed over to the angels to be implemented.
 The “tightness” refers to the belief that so many angels descend to earth that the space becomes constricted, reflecting the immense divine presence.

-When is Laylatul Qadr 2026?
+When is Laylatul Qadr 2026 in Pakistan?

 Key Dates for the Odd Nights 2026